Patpatty19/SimpleMath/README.md

-# This is a simple calculator system that returns four different answers using four different operations
+# This is a simple calculator system that returns four different answers using four different operations.